pgullette/wiz-stack/README.md

 [x] Ensure AWS Config detects one or more misconfigurations you can review in your presentation, introducing novel misconfigurations if necessary.

 ## Stretch Goals
-[ ] Update web-app to show games, moves, players
+[x] Update web-app to show games, moves, players
 [x] Create secret with pulumi for db creds
 [x] Use secret during db instance creation
 [x] Mount secret to web app via external-secrets
-[ ] Add SSL cert in front of app via letsencrypt/cert-manager
+[ ] Add SSL cert in front of app via letsencrypt/cert-manager [ ] Add extra AWS config rules